rrrene/inch/README.md

 Inch is a documentation measurement tool for Ruby, based on [YARD](http://yardoc.org/).

-It does not simply measure documentation *coverage*, but grades and prioritizes code objects to give you hints where to improve your docs.
+It does not measure documentation *coverage*, but grades and prioritizes code objects to give you hints where to improve your docs.
 One Inch at a time.